Love mercy is about showing someone grace even when undeserved. Follow along to see how you can offer this precious gift when it is hard to do.

-Mercy is a gift that is sometimes hard to give.
-And it can even be hard to swallow if you’re the one receiving the mercy.
+Showing mercy to someone can sometimes be hard to give.
+It can even be hard to swallow if you’re the one receiving the mercy.
 But where does mercy come from and is a possible to love mercy?
 Here is a story shared with me about this very topic and how mercy was given under tough circumstance.

 Just when they were all about to give up and move back to their hometown, Gracie’s husband decided to come home.
 This event changed Faith Anne’s life.
 As an adult now, she shares how watching her sister read and pray was the beginning of wanting to know more about God.
 Her sister showed love and mercy to her unfaithful husband.
 Gracie would tell Faith Anne that God showed that same love and compassion for his people by sending his one and only son to die for them.
 (John 3:16)